benjaminion/upgrading-ethereum-book/src/book.md

 Finality is the idea that there are blocks that will never be reverted.
 When a block has been finalised, all the honest nodes on the network have agreed that the block will forever remain part of the chain's history, and therefore that all of its ancestors will remain in the chain's history.
 Finality makes your payment for pizza as irrevocable as if you'd handed over cash.
 It is the ultimate protection against double-spending.[^fn-finality-not-absolute]

 [^fn-finality-not-absolute]: It's worth noting that finality is never absolute.
 Whatever any protocol claims, if a supermajority of nodes agrees (for example via a software upgrade) to revert a bunch of finalised blocks, then that's going to happen.
 Ultimately, as in all things, the concept of finality is subservient to social consensus.
+See [On Settlement Finality](https://blog.ethereum.org/2016/05/09/on-settlement-finality) for further discussion.

 Some consensus protocols, like classical PBFT, or Tendermint, finalise every round (every block).
 As soon as a round's worth of transactions has been included on the chain, all the nodes agree that it will be there forever.
 On the one hand, these protocols are very "safe": once a transaction has been included on-chain, it will never be reverted.
 On the other hand, they are vulnerable to liveness failures: if the nodes cannot come to agreement &ndash; for example, if more than one third of them are down or unavailable &ndash; then no transactions can be added to the chain and it will stop dead.